 The suggestions offered here are simple reminders, intended to help all of us to develop habits that make our common worship full, rich, and prayerful.
 It’s about respecting the sanctity of God’s house and the Mass, and about being considerate to others.
 Of course there may be times when we arrive late, or forget to silence our cell phones.
 Accidents happen.
 Etiquette is more about habits, not the rare slip or unavoidable occurrence.

-- When you enter church, bless yourself with the holy water and thank God for the grace given to you at baptism.
+Normally, when you enter church you would bless yourself with the holy water and thank God for the grace given to you at baptism.
+However, during this time of Covid there is no holy water available.

 Cold and Flu Season Etiquette